 You can find a complete list of company suffix requirements by state here.

 You will also need to make sure that your preferred company name is available in your state.
-Be sure to search trademark listings, both state and federal, to make sure your company is unique.
-Most nonprofits also elect to ensure that their name accurately reflects their social purpose or cause.
+Be sure to search state and federal trademark listings to make sure your company is unique.
+Most nonprofits also elect to ensure their name accurately reflects their social purpose or cause.